-- Recognize what motivates volunteers (it is not the same for everyone.) - New volunteers may feel isolated or overwhelmed check in with them to provide support. - Experienced volunteers may be looking for new opportunities for sharing their leadership - Skills encourage and help them to broaden their interests. - Work with the Recognition Chair to provide recognition for volunteers monthly and at both the service unit and council level.
+- Recognize what motivates volunteers (it is not the same for everyone.) - New volunteers may feel isolated or overwhelmed check in with them to provide support. - Experienced volunteers may be looking for new opportunities for sharing their leadership. - Identify their skills and encourage them to use their talents. - Work with the recognition chair to provide recognition for volunteers monthly and at both the service unit and council level.